-It is the mission of the Athletic Training Education Program at Minnesota State University to provide dedicated, effective teaching, scholarship, and service to our students and to the athletic and physically active populations of the university, the community, the state, the region, and the global community.
+It is the mission of the Master of Science Athletic Training Program at Minnesota State University to provide inclusive, dedicated, effective teaching, scholarship, and service to our students and the athletic and physically active populations of the university, the community, the state, the region, and the global community.
+We strive to develop healthcare professionals who consider racial, ethnic, socio-economic, sexual, gender and religious diversity while providing equitable, patient centered care based on current best practices.